 - a.
 Students are encouraged to work primarily on site at the master's externship.
-If a student is working remotely, the student must attend teleconference meetings with their supervisor at least once a week. - Externships cannot be substituted for distributional requirements or required courses.
+If a student is working remotely, the student and mentor should hold regularly scheduled, at least weekly, virtual supervision meetings via web or video conference. - b.
+Externships cannot be substituted for distributional requirements or required courses.
 No exceptions are allowed other than with prior written approval of the appropriate Program Director or the Director's designee. - c.
 The maximum number of credits a student may earn in one or more master's externship(s) is 10 credits.
-For the MARJ externship, the maximum number of credits is four. - The minimum number of credits a student may earn in a master's externship is four credits.
+For the MARJ externship, the maximum number of credits is four. - d.
+The minimum number of credits a student may earn in a master's externship is four credits.